gfngfn/toy-macro-ml/README.md

 This is an implementation of *MacroML* \[1\].
 It consists of

 * a type checker for MacroML (which also performs the translation of MacroML programs to *MetaML* \[2\]), and
-* a näive back-end interpreter of MetaML.
+* a naïve back-end interpreter of MetaML.

 The syntax and the type system are naturally extended from the original version as to macro parameters.
 See the paper below \[1\] for detail: